 This standard will be compatible with the IEEE 802 requirements of Architecture, Management, and Inter-networking documents as required.
 There is no specific technology feature anticipated in the standard that could preclude this compliance.

+3. DISTINCT IDENTITY

-3. Distinct Identity Substantially different from other IEEE 802 standards
+Substantially different from other IEEE 802 standards

-There are no other IEEE 802 projects specifically addressing narrow channel width, high QoS, low-data-rate operation optimized for use in high-mobility (500km/h vehicle to fixed device, 1000km/h vehicle to vehicle) device command and control applications.
+There are no other IEEE 802 wireless projects specifically addressing narrow channel width, high reliability operation optimized for use in high-mobility (500km/h) information exchange, sensor, command and control applications.

 b) One unique solution per problem (not two solutions to a problem)

-An optimized wireless solution specifically designed for command and control applications has not been anticipated by any other wireless standard where the focus has been on delivering robust control communications capability, similar to other IEEE 802.15.4 efforts, but in a high-mobility environment.
+The proposed amendment will add to the existing 802.15.4 standard the ability to operate in mobility environments, and to operate in bands not considered in the current standard.
 Consequently, this is the only optimized solution to this particular problem.

 c) Easy for the document reader to select the relevant specification

-The proposed standard will produce an amendment to the IEEE 802.15.4 specification.
+The proposed standard will produce an clearly distinguishable amendment to the IEEE 802.15.4 specification.

+4. TECHNICAL FEASIBILITY

-4. Technical Feasibility a) Demonstrated system feasibility
+a) Demonstrated system feasibility

 Existing train communications and control protocols (including ITCS, ACSES, and ETMS) have been implemented and are operational.
-Use of unlicensed band IEEE 802.11 (WiFi) to provide data transfer in terminal and yard areas from wayside to onboard is successfully operating.
-Testing in the “220 MHz” band is ongoing at the American Association of Railroads (AAR) Transportation Technology Center (TTC).
-Operations in 44 MHz spectrum have demonstrated some aspects of the required functionality, at speeds up to 50 mph (80km/h).
-Higher speed operations are unknown, and as a matter of record, no feasibility studies have been accomplished and made publically available.
+Testing in the 220 MHz band is ongoing at the American Association of Railroads (AAR) Transportation Technology Center (TTC).
+Operation of ITCS (Intelligent Train Control System) at 220 MHz in the Michigan MDOT/Amtrak corridor has been authorized to 160km/h (100 mph).
+Operations in 44 MHz spectrum for EMTS/HLCS have demonstrated some aspects of the required functionality, at speeds up to 50 mph (80km/h).
+Advanced Train Control Systems have been in operation for upwards of 20 years in the 160-161 band and the 896-897/935-936MHz paired band.

 b) Proven technology, reasonable testing

-The technologies mentioned in a) above
+The technologies and uses mentioned in the previous paragraph demonstrate that standards-based systems can be designed and fabricated.

 c) Confidence in reliability

-To be completed.

-d) Coexistence of 802 wireless standards specifying devices for unlicensed operation

-As the 216-222 MHz spectrum allocations in the United States allow only licensed operation, there is no expectation that there will be an issue with coexistence of other IEEE 802 wireless standards devices that are not licensed for these allocations.
+The proposed functionality will be designed to meet relevant reliability standards.

-5. Economic Feasibility
+5. ECONOMIC FEASIBILITY

 a) Known cost factors, reliable data

-To be completed.
+As the proposed amendment is largely the addition of a new frequency band, there are existing IEEE 802.15.4-class silicon devices that operate near these frequencies.
+These devices are manufactured in large volume and these volumes are expected to increase dramatically as other industries, including Smart Utility Networks, begin to scale up.

 b) Reasonable cost for performance

-To be completed.
+Based on existing systems deployed for rail communications applications, and upon similar devices being deployed today for systems like Smart Utility Networks, it is expected that the wireless connectivity components will meet the expected cost, size and power requirements.

 c) Consideration of installation costs

-Devices compliant to a future IEEE 802.15 PTC specification will have no impact on individual device installation costs, and will likely reduce over time system-level implemention costs based on the reduction in required infrastructure.
+Devices compliant to a future IEEE 802.15.4 PTC specification are intended to reduce operator installation and maintenance costs through improved equipment availability and interoperability.